ctlab/GADMA/docs/source/user_manual/installation.rst

 Verifying installation
 -------------------------

-To verify the installation, run a test:
+To verify the installation, run:

 .. code-block:: console